 - The use of trekking poles is prohibited on both the UTMF and STY courses.
 The use of tree branches available on the side of the course as trekking poles is also prohibited.

 - Sleeping along the course is prohibited.
 This is because it will have a large impact on the environment and may also mistakenly lead others to think that you require emergency medical assistance.
 Please manage your physical condition carefully and rest/sleep at the aid stations.

-- You must stay on the trail at all times.
-There will be sections where racers will not be able to pass each other in order to protect the environment.
+- Runners must stay on the trail at all times.
+Short cut on the edge of corner is regarded as off the trail, and prohibited.
+There will be sections where runners will not be able to pass each other in order to protect the environment.
 Please abide by all other restrictions that may also applied during the race.

 - Picking up or damaging plants, animals, fungi and rocks found along the race course as well as within the overall race area is prohibited.

 - Do not throw any garbage along the course.

 - Please use the toilets located at each aid station.
 Also, please carry and use a portable/disposable toilet and use it if you are unable to wait.
 Do not throw away toilet paper along the trails.
 All toilet paper must be carried out with you.

 - In order to reduce energy consumption and lower carbon dioxide emissions, we highly recommend you utilize public transportation or carpool.